Alan Light (comics)

-Alan L. Light (born September 15, 1953) is a publisher associated with comic book culture and fandom.
+Alan L. Light (born September 15, 1953) is an American publisher associated with comic book culture and fandom.
 As a teenager he founded The Buyer's Guide for Comic Fandom, which ran 1971–2013 and connected buyers and sellers of used comic books. longest-running periodical about the U.S. comic book industry.
 In 1983 he sold it (soon retitled Comics Buyer's Guide), which enabled him to travel extensively.
 As a hobby, Light obtained tickets to exclusive events like the Emmy Awards and Academy Awards to photograph celebrities, and has uploaded his work with a Creative Commons license.

 Comic book industry publishing

 Alan Light launched two successful publications from his parents' home in East Moline, Illinois, starting with the comics fanzine All Dynamic Magazine when he was 16.
 At 17, he launched a sales-focused specialty newspaper geared toward comic book collectors, called The Buyer's Guide for Comic Fandom.
 It launched in February 1971 to facilitate buying and selling of secondhand comic books.
 Light solicited listings right away, and used listing fees to pay for printing, shipping, and other costs.
 After expanding circulation, and establishing a healthy marketplace, Light eventually charged for subscriptions.